 The Company currently earns management services fees from companies in which AutoCanada has significant influence.
 The management services agreements are fixed monthly fees charged to subsidiaries of DHL from AutoCanada in return for marketing, training, technological support and accounting support provided to the dealerships.
 AutoCanada provides support services to all dealerships in which it owns and operates, however since the two dealerships are not wholly-owned by AutoCanada, the Company charges a management services fee in order to recover the costs of resources provided.
-Management believes that, as a result of the support provided, the dealerships have improved in sales volumes and profitability since being acquired by DHL.
-The services provided also allow both the dealerships and AutoCanada to share in savings as a result of negotiating group rates on services such as advertising and purchasing.
+Management believes that, as a result of the support provided also allow both the dealerships and AutoCanada to share in savings as a result of negotiating group rates on services such as advertising and purchasing.